microsoft/playwright/docs/src/browsers.md

 ## Configure browsers
 * langs: js

-Playwright can run your tests in multiple browsers and configurations when you define multiple "projects" in the config .
-Here is an example that runs every test in Chromium, Firefox and WebKit, by creating a project for each.
-You can also add branded browsers and mobile devices as "projects", see below.
+Playwright can run your tests in multiple browsers and configurations by defining multiple "projects" in the config.
+Playwright comes with a [registry of device parameters](https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json) using [`property: Playwright.devices`] for selected desktop, tablet and mobile devices.
+You can specify [different options][TestProject] for each project, for example set specific command-line arguments for Chromium.

 ```js tab=js-js
 // @ts-check